Endpoint Documentation

 Register the Endpoints

-Section titled “Register the Endpoints”Call the extension methods in Program.cs:
+Section titled “Register the Endpoints”Map the generated documentation endpoints in Program.cs:

 using NSmithy.Server.AspNetCore.Docs;

-var app = builder.Build();app.MapSmithyOpenApi(); // mounts Scalar at /openapi (requires SmithyOpenApiProtocol)app.MapSmithyDocs(); // serves Sphinx HTML at /docs (requires SmithyGenerateDocs)app.MapMyServiceHttp();app.Run();MapSmithyOpenApi() enables static file serving and mounts the Scalar UI at
+var app = builder.Build();app.MapSmithyOpenApi(); // mounts Scalar at /openapi (requires SmithyOpenApiProtocol)app.MapSmithyDocs(); // serves Sphinx HTML at /docs (requires SmithyGenerateDocs)app.MapMyServiceHttp();app.Run();MapSmithyOpenApi() enables static file serving and mounts Scalar at

 copied to wwwroot/openapi.json at build time.